-- 54. Where an endnote is marked in the text, there should be a Arabic numeral (1,2, 3 not i, ii and iii) in superscript after the full stop.
+- 57. Where an endnote is marked in the text, there should be an Arabic numeral (1,2, 3 not i, ii and iii) in superscript and it should appear at the end of the sentence, after the full stop.
 There should be no more than one endnote referred to at the end of a single sentence, though the accompanying reference can include multiple sources.
 One of the most common error in drafts submitted to HEPI is strangely-placed references that appear, for example, in the middle of sentences or just before full stops.
-When unsure, look at a recent HEPI publication. - 55.
-Please use 14-point Verdana for the main text and 12-point Verdana for endnotes.
+When unsure, look at a recent HEPI publication. - 58.
+Please use 12-point Verdana for the main text and 10-point Verdana for endnotes.
+In part, this is to avoid serif fonts, which are the ones with swirly bits, which can be harder to read on screen and tend to be difficult for people with dyslexia.
 If you do not have access to Verdana, use Calibri.
-This note is in 14-point Verdana.
-It may seem excessively large but this is necessary for the editing process for example, it allows sufficient room for handwritten comments.
-Always avoid serif fonts, which are the ones with swirly bits.
-They can be harder to read on screen and tend to be difficult for people with dyslexia. - 56.
-Bibliographies are not necessary because we include sufficient details of the relevant source material in the endnotes. (except on rare occasions when we use the Harvard referencing system, when a bibliography is essential).
+This note is in 12-point Verdana.
+It may seem large but this aids the editing process for example, it allows room for handwritten comments. - 59.
+Bibliographies are not necessary because we include sufficient details of the relevant source material in the endnotes. - 60.
+Thank you for taking the time and trouble to consider writing for HEPI.

-Nick Hillman 26 May 2020
+Nick Hillman 12 May 2023